Type in product code or name:

 Aliquot and store at -20°C. Minimize freezing and thawing.

-Immunofluorescence: Strong expression of the protein seen within the cytoplasm of HepG2 cells.
+Immunofluorescence: Expression of the protein seen within the nucleus and cytoplasm of HepG2 cells.
 Recommended concentration: 10µg/ml.
 This antibody has been successfully used in IF on Mouse Olfactory and Respiratory Epithelium cells as described in the following paper: Miyoshi et al, FASEB J. 2009 Oct;23(10):3289-97, PMID: 19470799.

 Flow Cytometry: Flow cytometric analysis of HepG2 cells.
 Recommended concentration: 10ug/ml.